Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * As a user I would like to see other projects this candidate has developed.

+* As a user I would like a way to contact this candidate.

 ### Strategy
+#### Project Goals
-As aforementioned the focus for this project was to create a professional and slick online CV for Karina, that was both user-friendly and creatively designed.
-I am targeting anyone who is interested in employing a front-end, back-end or full-stack developer.
-Additionally, and because they are so active in the field of development, the website also targets recruiters. <br><br> In the planning stages I researched other online portfolios and spoke to both employers and a recruiter to gauge what kind of site was best suited to fulfil my primary goals.
+As aforementioned the focus for this project was to create a professional and slick online CV for Karina (me), that was both user-friendly and creatively designed.
-I was acutely aware of the designer's pull towards style over structure and because the website is aimed at employers from a wide range of industries it was of the utmost importance to me, not to gallop down the road of flamboyant untethered design.
-The diversity of my target audience dictated that I maintain a strong element of professionalism, but I was also determined to inject a certain level of boldness and creativity.<br><br>
-I wanted to demonstate good design principles and use of colour, but my primary goal was to *communicate* information about Karina (myself) to potential employers.
+I wanted the project to demonstate good design principles and use of colour, but my primary goal was to *communicate* information about myself to potential employers.
 In order for that communication to be effective, the site needed to be structured well and easily accessible.
-The content must be relevant to the user stories and in particular after speaking with a recruiter friend about the website, I was particularly cognizant of the importance of steering clear of too much unrelated personal information.
-Recruiters and employers want to take in the important information quickly and without "fluff" as she put it.
+The content also needed to be relevant to the user stories.
+I was particularly cognizant of the importance of steering clear of too much unrelated personal information.

-To summarise my UXD strategy here in a few key points:
+A recruiter I spoke to said that when she's looking at candidate profiles she wants to take in the important information quickly and without "fluff".

+#### Target Users
+The target users are twofold: employers and recruiters.
+Essentially anyone who is looking to employ a front-end, back-end or full-stack developer.

+#### Research
+In the planning stages I researched other online portfolios and spoke to a selection of employers as well as a recruiter to gauge what kind of site was best suited to fulfil my primary goals.
+While browsing other online CVs and portfolio sites online, I became acutely aware of the designer's pull towards style over structure and because the website is aimed at employers from a wide range of industries
+I felt that it was of the utmost importance not to gallop down the road of flamboyant untethered design.
+The diversity of my target audience dictated that I maintain a strong element of professionalism, but I was also determined to inject a certain level of boldness and creativity.

+#### In Summary

 * The website casts a wide net for its target audience and thus must maintain a certain decorum of design and content.
 At the same time it must demonstrate my ability for expressing both professionalism and creativity through well-thought out design, sound UX principles and efficient, well structured coding.
 * I also wanted to demonstrate an ability with a wide variety of web-development technologies.
-My reasoning is that employers considering me as a canditate might glance at the code.
+My reasoning is that employers considering me as a candidate might look at the code.
 It was a considered strategy from the beginning to use Bootstrap as a base and custom CSS on top of it.
-* Finally I conducted qualitative research into my target audience by discussing the website with a recruiter.
-She gave me invaluable information about how to structure the site and what content to include.
+* Finally I conducted qualitative research into my target audience by discussing the website in detail with a recruiter as well as a handful of other employers in less detail.
+The recruiter in particular gave me invaluable information about how to structure the site and what content to include.

 ### Scope
-The project had a clearly defined scope from its inception, as there is a well worn framework for CVs and the goal was to place that framework in an online context.
+The project had a somewhat clearly defined scope from its inception, as there is a well worn framework for CVs and the goal was to place that framework in an online context.
+I had originally intended on including some "quirky" personal information, but after discussing the website with a recruiter, I was satisfied that such information would be out of step with the overall tone of the website.
+I decided to remain faithful to the accepted standard of content that one might find in a traditional CV.

 I chose to include:
 * Minimal personal information and a good deal of professional/employment information.